gregv21v/chem-lab-desktop/README.md

 - Make it so that you can move game objects
 - Add the ability to rotate tanks
 - Allow evaporation effect
+- give some indication when one object is snapped to another
+- Make it so that fluids enter pipes starting from the bottom, then going from left to right.
+The top is last.
+- Fluids should entered the pipe one drop at a time, and the drops should not overlap

 <strong>Current Issue</strong>